dortje/R_Getting_Cleaning_Data_Assignment/codebook.md

 * activity_labels.txt - contains a vector of the six acitivity ids and corresponding labels
 * features.txt - contains a vector of all the featurenames (variable names) for X_train and X_test data set

-## activity_measurements.csv
+## activity_measurements.txt
 The measurements from the original training and test data sets were merged together into one data set along with the coresponding subject and activity value.
 The activity columns contains the lables instead of the ids.
 For all the given variables in the original data set, only the mean and the standard deviation was extracted.

-## activity_measurements_mean.csv
+## activity_measurements_mean.txt
-Based on the data set *activity_measurements.csv* a second data set was derived containing the average values for all variables per activity and subject.
+Based on the data set *activity_measurements.txt* a second data set was derived containing the average values for all variables per activity and subject.
 Thus data set contains 6 * 30 = 180 rows.

 ## Script to derive the data sets from the original data sets